xplshn/tinybox/README.md

 ### Colors

 Colors use the 256-color palette because that's what every modern terminal supports.
-RGB is there if you want it but honestly, 256 colors is plenty.

 ## What's Included